Cancro29/NETHERCAP/README.md

 The default password for "NETHERCAP" is "deauther".

 ## Features
+* Some features are missing from ESP-32 because it still in development
 - Evil-Twin : Customizable HTML page with a custom fake "loading/reconnecting" page.
 - Deauth All : Deauth all targets in range.
 Target get refreshed every 60 seconds.
 - Multi-target deauth : Choose more than one target to deauth.